griffithlab/rnaseq_tutorial_wiki/Trinity_assembly_and_analysis.md

-# 6-i De novo RNA-Seq Assembly, Annotation, and Analysis Using Trinity and Trinotate
+# 6-i De novo RNA-Seq Assembly and Analysis Using Trinity

 The following details the steps involved in: